-80 Years On, Dominicans And Haitians Revisit Painful Memories Of 'Parsley Massacre'
+80 Years On, Dominicans And Haitians Revisit Painful Memories Of Parsley Massacre'

 Starting from scratch

-"My father worked the land," recalls Germene Julien (right), 83, born in the Dominican Republic.
+"My father worked the land," recalls Germéne Julien (right), 83, born in the Dominican Republic.
 "He left behind a huge garden of yucca, rice and many other things."
-She was 3 years old when she fled with her parents, and remembers they crossed the border in the afternoon.
+She was 3 years old when she fled with her parents and remembers they crossed the border in the afternoon.
 "Many members of my family were traveling from Montecristi and died on the journey," she says.

 In Haiti, where she lives today in a simple, mud-walled house (left), they had to start from scratch.
 "If we had known this would have happened in advance, we could have brought over the things we lost," she says.